Skip to main content

 Best practices

-Every shell API returns null outside of webAI.
-Wrap every call in a check so your app works during local development and doesn’t crash when a feature isn’t available.
+window.apogeeSDK is null outside of webAI.
+Wrap every access in a check so your app works during local development and doesn’t crash when a facade isn’t available.
+Optional chaining (sdk?.intelligence?.chatCompletion?.(...)) is a concise way to do this.

 Apps under 1MB load quickly.
 If your build exceeds 5MB, consider optimizing images, removing unused dependencies, or lazy-loading heavy components.

 Peers can drop out at any time.
 Design your state model to handle partial participation.
-See the Collaboration API best practices.
+See the Collaboration APIs best practices.

 Build your UI and core logic so it works in a normal browser tab.
 Add platform features on top with graceful fallbacks.
 This makes development much faster.